-Steady-state concentrations of venlafaxine in plasma are attained within 3 days of oral multiple-dose therapy.
+Steady-state concentrations of venlafaxine in plasma are attained within three days of oral multiple-dose therapy.
 As a result, blood samples may be collected within 72 hours for the estimation of venlafaxine.

 Time Of Staying In Hair

-According to a study published in the US National Library of Medicine, these antidepressant drugs can be detected in the hair follicle for at least 16 months after intake.
+According to a study published in the US National Library of Medicine, antidepressants can be detected in the hair follicle for at least 16 months after intake.
 As a result, venlafaxine also may be detected after about 1.5 years of its intake.

 Factors Influencing Time Of Venlafaxine Stay In System

 Individual factors play a crucial role in how long Effexor XR lasts in the system.
-Two persons may not clear Effexor at the same time.
+Two persons may not clear it at the same time.

-- Patient Age.
-There are several age-related factors that may prolong venlafaxine excretion time.
+Several age-related factors may prolong venlafaxine excretion time.
 The elderly with restricted hepatic blood flow and decreased kidney functions may have a prolonged excretion of the drug.
-The elimination half-life of venlafaxine is longer in neonates than adults, ranging between 12 and 15 hours.
-The steady-state venlafaxine half-life is increased in the elderly than the younger persons by 24%.
+The elimination half-life of Effexor is more extended in neonates than adults, ranging between 12 and 15 hours.
+The steady-state venlafaxine’s half-life is increased in the elderly than the younger persons by 24%.

-- Patient’s Body Mass And Fats.
 A person’s body mass and fat percentage may affect medication metabolism and excretion.
-The persons with a small body mass who take venlafaxine may excrete it slowly as they ingested a greater quantity of the medication relative to the size of their systems.
+The persons with a small body mass who take venlafaxine may excrete it slowly as they ingested a greater quantity of the medication relative to their body size.
 On the other hand, the one with greater body mass may excrete it quickly.

-- Genetics.
 Effexor mechanism of action and its metabolism and excretion may be affected by genetic variations.
-A patient with poor medication metabolism always has prolonged clearance time.
-According to the National Center for Biotechnology Information, patients who carry two inactive copies of CYP2D6 “poor metabolizers” may have decreased capacity for metabolization of Effexor, leading in less active metabolites in their body.
-On the other hand, those who carry more than two copies of functional CYP2D6 alleles “ultrarapid metabolizers” may have an increased capacity for its metabolism, leading in more active metabolites in their bodies.
+A patient with poor medication metabolism has prolonged clearance time.
+According to the National Center for Biotechnology Information, patients who carry two inactive copies of CYP2D6 “poor metabolizers” may have decreased capacity for metabolization of the substance.
+It leads to less active metabolites in their body.
+On the other hand, those who carry more than two copies of functional CYP2D6 alleles “ultrarapid metabolizers” may have an increased capacity for its metabolism, leading to more active metabolites in their bodies.

-- PH Of Urine.
-A low PH of urine (acidic urine) will accelerate the excretion of the drug out of the system, while high PH of urine (alkaline urine) would help in venlafaxine reabsorption from urinary bladder into the blood again.
+A low PH of urine (acidic urine) will accelerate the drug’s excretion out of the system.
+In contrast, high PH of urine (alkaline urine) would help in venlafaxine reabsorption from the urinary bladder into the blood again.
 As a result, alkaline urine would retain the medication in the body more than acidic urine.

 A patient who takes low doses of the medication would metabolize and excrete it quickly.
-For instance, patients who take a dose of venlafaxine tablets at 37.5 mg daily would likely metabolize and excrete it faster than those who take a dose of venlafaxine ER 150mg capsules mg daily.
+For instance, patients who take a dose of venlafaxine tablets at 37.5 mg daily would likely metabolize and eliminate it faster than those who take venlafaxine ER 150mg capsules.

-An overdose on Effexor can be dangerous as the drug is accumulated throughout the body at a time while a kidney can only excrete a certain amount of it at that time.
+An overdose on Effexor can be dangerous as the drug is accumulated throughout the body, while a kidney can only excrete a certain amount of it at that time.

 Mixing With Other Drugs

-Mixing Effexor with other medications may cause an increase or decrease in venlafaxine concentration in the blood.
-Dangerous venlafaxine drug interactions occur when a person mixes it with CYP2D6 enzyme inhibitors such as Fluoxetine, Paxil, and bupropion.
-Mixing together can prolong the clearance time of venlafaxine as enzyme inhibitors decrease its metabolism and excretion.
-Mixing CYP2D6 enzyme inducers such as Haloperidol, Glutethimide, and Rifampin with Effexor can decrease its concentration in the blood as these medications accelerate venlafaxine metabolism and excretion.
-As a result, the therapeutic efficacy of venlafaxine was decreased when it was mixed with CYP2D6 inducer.
+Mixing can prolong the clearance time of venlafaxine as enzyme inhibitors decrease its metabolism and excretion.
+Mixing CYP2D6 enzyme inducers such as Haloperidol, Glutethimide, and Rifampin with Effexor can lower their blood concentration as these medications accelerate venlafaxine metabolism and excretion.
+As a result, the therapeutic efficacy of the medication was decreased when it was mixed with CYP2D6 inducer.

 Frequency Of Use

-High frequency of venlafaxine use at greater than recommended doses may increase drug concentration in the body.
+A high frequency of venlafaxine use at greater than recommended doses may increase drug concentration in the body.
 Therefore, the side effects of Effexor may appear.
-On the other hand, those who take Effexor irregularly or intermittently are less likely to attain peak concentration of the drug throughout the system.
-In this case, the drug may be ineffective in treating depression.
+On the other hand, those who take it irregularly or intermittently are less likely to attain peak concentration of the drug throughout the system.
+In this case, the medicine may be ineffective in treating depression.

 It is highly recommended not to use any additional substances to speed up this process as dangerous health complications may occur.
-Any attempts to falsification of the drug test results also may lead to legal liability.
-The best way for stopping venlafaxine safely is to do it gradually and enroll in a rehab center for medical detoxification.
-Stopping the use of this medication suddenly without doctor’s consultation may increase the risk of Effexor withdrawal side effects.
+Any attempts to falsify the drug test results also may lead to legal liability.
+The best way to stop venlafaxine safely is to do it gradually and enroll in a rehab center for medical detoxification.
+Stopping this medication suddenly without doctor’s consultation may increase the risk of withdrawal side effects.

-If there is a need to stop the Effexor use, a doctor may also consider the difference between Prozac and Effexor or other drugs for anxiety and depression to choose an alternative medication.
+If there is a need to stop drug use, a doctor may also consider the difference between Prozac and Effexor or other drugs for anxiety and depression to choose an alternative medication.